dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Implementing Windows Virtual Desktop in the enterprise.md

     Network Watcher will be utilized to monitor network connection speeds and health.

-    Service Map will be utilized for additional monitoring of virtual machines
+    Service Map will be utilized for additional monitoring of virtual machines.

     Azure Sentinel will be the central source for incident response and investigation of threats, vulnerabilities, and anomalies.